coder/docs/getting-started/pycharm.md

    machine** option is selected, _unselect_ the box.
 Leave the **CPU**, **Memory**, **Disk**, and **GPU** allocations as-is.

-1. Scroll to the bottom, and click **Create workspace**.
+1. Scroll to the bottom and click **Create workspace**.
 The dialog will close, allowing you to see the main workspace page.
-You can track the workspace build process using the **Build log** on the right-hand side.
+On the right-hand side, you can track the workspace build process using the **Build log**.

 ![Create a workspace](../assets/getting-started/create-workspace-pycharm.png)